libin-code/rust-first-experience-presentation/src/pre-intro.md

 # ✋ &nbsp;But before start...

-Let's see some application's, build on Rust, advertises
+Let's see some star project building on Rust.

 <!--
     Feel the Rust benefits, mainly the fast